-Conduct (CCC), the CCC and human-rights training (e-learning) was held for the employees of the Company and affiliated companies in Japan in November.
-This year's theme was "Creating Workplaces Free of Harassment," with a focus on reacknowledging the existence of unconscious assumptions and prejudices, and promoting the use of multiple consultation and contact points.

-- In addition to the CCC Hotline as a consultation and contact point available to all employees of the Group, the Chugai-Speak-Up Line has been established as a global consultation and contact point that ensures anonymity.
+- As part of human rights due diligence, the Company investigated the state of the Group's major human rights initiatives and published the results in detail. - For the purpose of promoting awareness and recognition of the CCC, the CCC and human-rights training (e-learning) was held for the employees of the Company and affiliated companies in Japan in December.
+The theme for the fiscal year under review was "About the Chugai Group Code of Conduct," and the training was designed to renew awareness of the position of the CCC and the nine principles of the code of conduct. - In addition to the CCC Hotline as a consultation and contact point available to all employees of the Group, the Chugai-Speak-Up Line has been established as a global consultation and contact point that ensures anonymity.
 The status of consultation and contact and matters to be noted have been regularly reported to the Compliance Committee, Full-time Audit & Supervisory Board Members and Audit & Supervisory Board Members of the subsidiaries. - The "CCC" clearly states that the Group shall eliminate all relationships with antisocial forces and groups, and the Group is committed to eliminating such relationships.